 - Cô Cô Bánh Mì Deli: cheap and cheerful Vietnamese baguettes – from €5.50

-- Zeit Für Brot: warm, buttery, doughy “Schnecken” buns made right there in front, try the chocolate or walnut & maple syrup ones – from €2.70
+- Zeit Für Brot: warm, buttery, doughy “Schnecken” buns made right there in front of you, try the chocolate or walnut & maple syrup ones – from €2.70

 - The Barn, Distrikt Coffee, Ben Rahim & Father Carpenter: if you’re a coffee fanatic these are the only addresses you need for your stay in Mitte.